 “No true liberal should feel any resentment at the growth of black consciousness.
 Rather, all true liberals should realize that the place for their fight for justice is within their white society.
 The liberals must realize that they themselves are oppressed if they are true liberals and therefore they must fight for their own freedom and not that of the nebulous ‘they’ with whom they can hardly claim identification.”

-What I found the most interesting about this book was that the social status of black South Africans during that time was almost identical to the current state of Black Americans here in the United States.
+What I found the most interesting about this book was that the social status of Black South Africans during that time was almost identical to the current state of Black Americans here in the United States.
 The establishment here is so anti-Black Nationalism, somewhat like South Africa, that our history is always hidden, propaganda is pushed to keep us docile, and political ignorance is glorified in order for the powers to reframe from redistributing stolen resources.
-And Biko’s analysis on liberalism helped me seal my stance on voting independent, at lease until further notice.
-My community has supported and subscribed to the snake pit coalition of Democrats and their ideology for too long, and have received nothing but empty promises, church visits, and Essence Magazine covers of Barack & Michelle Huxtable.
+Biko’s analysis on liberalism helped me seal my stance on voting independent, at lease until further notice.
+My community has supported and subscribed to the Democratic Party for too long, and have received nothing but empty promises, church visits, and Essence Magazine covers.
 So I would like to encourage us, specifically, to take a look at some of Steve Biko’s writings by purchasing the book.

 Until Next Time…